|

 Subsequently, an October 6, 2006 letter from Manitoba Justice indicated that appeal of the Wuskwatim Transmission project licence would be subject to a similar process to generate submissions and responses, but the appeal will be heard by the Minister of Conservation (as the decision to issue the licence was made by the Director of Environmental Assessment and Licencing) and the Lieutenant Governor in Council will be asked to approve the Minister's decision in accordance with The Environment Act.

-Legal counsel from Manitoba Justice has indicated that the appeal to Cabinet is a lengthy process.
-Appellants have not been provided with funding or other support to participate in the appeal process, despite the commitment of time and resources required.
+Legal counsel from Manitoba Justice indicated that the appeal to Cabinet is a lengthy process.
+Appellants were not provided with funding or other support to participate in the appeal process, despite the commitment of time and resources required.

 Several issues formed the basis for appeal of the environmental licenses for the Wuskwatim projects.
 Among other issues, the appellants argue that: